LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

         Request Object (HTTP POST):

+                {
-                {                    // list of resource data descriptions to obtain
+                                        // list of resource data descriptions to obtain

+                 "by_doc_ID": boolean,
-                 "by_doc_ID":        boolean,    // request is for specific document for each ID
+                                        // request is for specific document for each ID

                                         // request_ID is a doc_ID

                                         // optional, default FALSE,

+                "by_resource_ID": boolean,
-                "by_resource_ID":    boolean    ,    // request is for a collation of documents
+                                        // request is for a collation of documents

                                         // for each ID

                                         // optional, default TRUE

                                         // request_ID is a resource_locator

+                 "ids_only": boolean,
-                 "ids_only":        boolean,    // request is just for IDs, not documents
+                                        // request is just for IDs, not documents

                                         // optional, default FALSE

+                *▲"*resumption_token": "string",
-                *▲"*resumption_token":    "string",        // flow control resumption token
+                                        // flow control resumption token

                                         // optional; provided as a result on prior calls

+                "request_IDs": [request_ID]
-                "request_IDs":         [request_ID]    // array of
+                                        // array of

                                         // resource ID or

                                         // resource data description document ID

                                         // optional

                                         // ignored if ids_only is TRUE

                                         // if missing return documents for ALL IDs

             }

+        Results Object:
-        Results Object:                    // list of resource data description documents
+                                        // list of resource data description documents

-        {"documents":

-                 [
+        {"documents": [

          {

+                "doc_ID": ID,
-                 "doc_ID":    ID,            // document ID
+                                        // document ID

-                  "document":
+                "document": [

+                        {resource_data_description}
-               [{resource_data_description}]    // resource data description documents
+                                        // resource data description documents
+                  ]
                                         // array

                                         // present only if ID is valid, otherwise NULL

              }

         ],

+                ▲"resumption_token":  "string"
-                ▲"resumption_token":    "string"        // flow control resumption token
+                                        // flow control resumption token

                                         // present only if flow control is supported

                                         // present only if these results are paginated

                                         // NULL if this is the last set of paginated results

         }